SNHD-Development/FormSchemaRender/README.md

 5. token: if you want to add token in your form, you can add it here (Optional, but recommended)
 6. internal: When we want to add internal only fileds, if any fields that has `options.internal = true` will only get render if this flag set to true.
 (Optional, default value is false)
 7. formEvents: custom events JS code that will need to run in form render scope.
 (Optional)
+8. hideButtons: Force FormRender not to render any buttons.
+(Optional)

 Example: